 - SK649: Advanced Field Education (0.5 credit): Develop competence pertinent to social work practice in your chosen area of concentration in a supervised field experience

 To enter the online Master of Social Work – Advanced Standing program, you must meet the following requirements and submit the information below:

 - Have at least a B average (73%) in your last 5 full credit/10 half credit courses of a four-year accredited Bachelor of Social Work degree

 - Academic background must include at least four full (or eight half) social science courses and a half-credit course in qualitative research methodology

 - Submit all transcripts from all universities or colleges attended

-- Prepare a personal statement
+- Complete the personal statement form

 - Submit a resume